eReverter/ecoforecast/README.md

 - Consider only renewable energy (codes in `src/definitions.py`).
 - Track data changes using `DataProcessingStatistics` and `InterimDataProcessingStatistics` that can be found in `src/metrics.py`.
 Reports generated are in `reports/`.
 - Aggregate data to hour intervals in a significant way.

+*It appears that observations with AreaID set to NaN are duplicates.
+This cannot be said for sure but the units of their values are either identical or differ from barely no units.
+Thus, it is chosen they should be removed and are treated as a system issue.

 A glimpse of data processing tracking: